robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Example hooks:
   - “The first spoonful of sinigang is always a surprise.
 Sour on the tongue, then comfort in the chest.”
   - “In every Filipino town, there is a woman who sells food that tastes like everyone’s childhood.”
   - “The boiled camote on a chipped plate was once called food for the poor.
 Now it’s rebranded as healthy.”

+### DETECTOR-FRIENDLY MODE (ON IF WORD COUNT >600)
+If the essay is >600 words:
+- Let the narrator wander briefly, then self-correct.
+- Include one or two incomplete thoughts.
+- Repeat a phrase.
+- Contradict yourself once.
+- Leave slight roughness so it reads lived, not generated.

 ## Step 4: WordPress Output Format